Pampaneira, Jewel of the Alpujarra of Granada - What to See and Do, Where to Eat

 How to Get to Pampaneira by Bus

 Between Granada and Pampaneira there are three daily buses operated by Alsa, which also connect these towns with Bubión and Capileira, Lanjarón and Pitres.
+They are the same buses that go to Trevélez and other towns further east of La Alpujarra.

 The average travel time between Granada and Pampaneira by car is 1 hour and 20 minutes, while by bus, it is it is 2 hours and 5 minutes.